 and their normalized versions

-Note that $\bar{\mu}_3(\theta)$ is refereed to as the skewness, an indicator for the asymmetry of the output distribution $p(z;\theta)$, while $\bar{\mu}_4(\theta)$ is called the kurtosis, a characterization for the shape of the output distribution $p(z;\theta)$.
-Both moments stand in relation through Pearson's inequality \cite{Pear16}
+Note that $\bar{\mu}_3(\theta)$ is refered to as the skewness, an indicator for the asymmetry of the output distribution $p(z;\theta)$, while $\bar{\mu}_4(\theta)$ is called the kurtosis, a characterization for the shape of the output distribution $p(z;\theta)$.
+Both moments stand in relation via Pearson's inequality \cite{Pear16}